-- 1. Per DHS requirements, sack lunches should include healthy foods such as one milk product, one meat/meat alternative, two fruits and/or vegetables, and one bread product.
-If the sack lunch does not meet the requirement, parents will be charged for a tray lunch. - Milk will be added to all PK lunches-sack or bought. - 3.
+1. Per DHS requirements, sack lunches should include healthy foods such as one milk product, one meat/meat alternative, two fruits and/or vegetables, and one bread product.
+If the sack lunch does not meet the requirement, parents will be charged for a tray lunch.

+- 2. Milk will be added to all PK lunches-sack or bought. - 3.
 Microwaves are not available for heating foods. - 4.
-Do not bring any food to school to be shared with classmates without teacher permission. - 5.
-Only milk is served with tray lunch.
+Do not bring any food to school to be shared with classmates without teacher permission.

+5. Milk is the only beverage served with tray lunch.
 Students must bring water or juice if an alternative drink is needed.
-Students with milk allergies must have a physicians' note on file in the nurse's office. - 6.
-Parents may bring a lunch to the elementary office.
+PK students with milk allergies must have a physicians' note on file in the nurse's office.

+- 6. Parents may bring lunch to the elementary office.
 Parents may not eat lunch with students. - 7.
+Parents may not "door dash" lunches.
+(Lunches do not arrive in time for students to eat.)

-Students must not have a soda as a drink in their lunch box.
-Students should have only one dessert. - 8.
-If you send a check to be deposited in the lunch account, please label the envelope with the child's name and grade. - 9.
-Parents are encouraged to set up reminders in FACTS for low lunch balances.
+8. If you send a check to be deposited in the lunch account, please label the envelope with the child's name and grade.

+9. Parents are encouraged to set up reminders in FACTS for low lunch balances.